GreyRook/code-with-style/docs/process/index.md

 At *Grey Rook* the developer may choose one of the numbers 1, 2, 3, 5, 8 and 13 for their estimate.
 If there is uncertainty they may choose the questionmark "?".
-These are based on the Fibonacci Sequence, a sequence of numbers where the next number in the sequence is the sum of the previous two numbers.
+These numbers are based on the Fibonacci Sequence, a sequence of numbers where the next number in the sequence is the sum of the previous two numbers.
 That means it is continued "21, 34, 55, ...", but for reasons described below we cap the sequence after the 13.

 It is effective in estimation because the sum of the quantities of the larger number is equal to the ratio of the larger number to the smaller one.